rfhb/emamds/en/medicines/human/EPAR/gilenya.md

 #### More information on Gilenya

 Gilenya: Product Information as approved by the CHMP on 25 July 2019, pending endorsement by the European Commission

-Summary:

-Product Information as approved by the CHMP on 25 July 2019, pending endorsement by the European Commission

 English (EN) (344.47 KB - PDF)